Trent Lott: United States Senate

 Lott generally pursued a conservative position in politics and was a noted social conservative.
 For instance, in 1998, Lott caused some controversy in Congress when as a guest on the Armstrong Williams television show, he equated homosexuality with alcoholism, kleptomania and sex addiction.
 When Williams, a conservative talk show host, asked Lott whether homosexuality is a sin, Lott simply replied, "Yes, it is."
 Lott's stance against homosexuality was disconcerting to liberal Democratic Party elected officials and the Human Rights Campaign Fund, an advocacy group for gay rights.

 According to the Anti-Defamation League, Lott was a frequent speaker at the white supremacist group Council of Conservative Citizens.
 Although he denied knowing of the group's intentions, it was later revealed members of his family had CCC membership.

 After the 2000 elections produced a 50–50 partisan split in the Senate, Vice President Al Gore's tie-breaking vote gave the Democrats the majority from January 3 to 20, 2001, when George W. Bush took office and Vice President Dick Cheney's tie-breaking vote gave the Republicans the majority once again.
 Later in 2001, he became Senate Minority Leader again after Vermont senator Jim Jeffords became an independent and caucused with the Democrats, allowing them to regain the majority.
 He was due to become majority leader again in early 2003 after Republican gains in the November 2002 elections.

+In 2003, Lott coined the term “nuclear option”.